zTiagok/zTiagok/README.md

     <details>
     <summary> :one: - Riot Games Launcher </summary>
     <br>
      <p> A Riot Games launcher replica.
-Using React, Redux and CSS without frameworks, trying to simulate the functionality of the original launcher. </p>
+Using React, Redux and CSS without frameworks I try to simulate the functionality of the original launcher, but bringing other features to the application. </p>
      <p> You can check the repository <a href="https://github.com/zTiagok/riot-launcher"> right here</a>!</p>
     </details>
   </div>